Cementing environmental gains

 Location: Online, using Microsoft Teams

 Available until 19 February 2021

 Concrete is the most widely used man-made material in existence – second only to water as the most-consumed resource on the planet.
 The key ingredient, cement, is estimated to produce about 8% of the world’s carbon dioxide emissions and as we grapple with a climate emergency it’s vital we consider options which are more environmentally friendly.

-RSUA has organised this one hour seminar, in partnership with Ecocem Ireland, to explain the role partial cement replacements such as Ground Granulated Blast Furnace Slag can play in delivering a lower carbon footprint and achieving more sustainable buildings.
+RSUA has organised this one and a half hour seminar in partnership with Ecocem Ireland to provide insight into the current challenges and possible opportunities to achieve more sustainable construction.
+This seminar will set out the challenges around concrete/cement and its carbon impacts followed by an explanation of the role partial cement replacements such as Ground Granulated Blast Furnace Slag can play in delivering a lower carbon footprint and achieving more sustainable buildings.

 This seminar will cover the following topics:

 - Introduction by Dr Byran Magee on current environmental challenges of concrete / cement

 - The technical advantages of GGBS in concrete

 - The role of GGBS in architectural concrete